Twentysix26/Red-Docs/red/red_win_requirements.md

 Of course .exe and .dll are only for Windows.
 [Linux users may refer to this](/Red-Docs/red_install_linux).

 {{site.data.alerts.warning}}The opus library bitness MUST match your python's installation bitness.
 For example, if you installed python 32bit your opus library MUST be 32bit too{{site.data.alerts.end}}
-{{site.data.alerts.warning}}ffmpeg's bitness, however, MUST match your system's bitness.
+ffmpeg's bitness, however, MUST match your system's bitness.
 If you are on a 64bit system your ffmpeg MUST be 64bit too{{site.data.alerts.end}}

 **cogs.image requirements:**